 When she’s not writing, photographing, or exploring, you can find her presenting her discoveries at various conferences, conventions, and historical meetings.

 Teale Hatheway, Host – Los Angeles

-Teale Hatheway is a Los Angeles-based artist exploring the intersection of observation, recollection and architecture.
+Teale Hatheway, a fourth generation Angeleno, is a Los Angeles-based artist exploring the intersection of observation, recollection and architecture.
 Her mixed media paintings explore the theory that environments are remembered as compilations of elements with which we develop emotional or intellectual connections.
 She extracts details (such as pattern, color, form and texture) from the urban environment and utilizes them to trigger recognition of place.
 The results are layered, fragmented representations which convey the way we frame, archive, and recall our physical surroundings.
 Check out Teale’s artwork on her website.

 Michelle Homami, Host – Los Angeles

 Michelle Homami is an artist, writer, and consultant born and raised in Los Angeles.
 She is passionate about the cross cultures between art and psychology, and the intrinsic effect creativity has on individuals and populations at large– from pockets of gentrified U.S. cities to countries around the globe.
 Versed in four languages and an avid world traveler, her diverse cultural inspiration fuels her to connect the dots between individuals, businesses and communities to help each reach their fullest potential.
 Michelle was an instrumental leading force in the development of the UTI 30th Anniversary Mural painted on the Westbrass building.
 Follow Michelle on Instagram

 Lee Joseph, Host – Los Angeles & Joshua Tree